- Faculty List (Undergraduate)

 Arts & Science Internship Program (ASIP)

-The new Arts & Science Internship Program (ASIP) stream is available to students who are entering Year 2 or Year 3 of study and are enrolled in the Industrial Relations & Human Resources Specialist or Major.
+The new Arts & Science Internship Program (ASIP) stream is available to students who are entering Year 2 or Year 3 of study and are enrolled in the Industrial Relations & Human Resources Specialist or Major and the Work and Organizations Major.

-Further details about ASIP, including eligibility requirements and application procedures, can be found here.
+Further details about ASIP, including eligibility requirements and application procedures, can be found in the ASIP section of the Calendar.
 Students may also visit the ASIP webpage or contact the ELOS office at asip@utoronto.ca.